StanfordAHA/aha-wiki-page/_posts2/07_Lake_repo.md

 #### AggSramSharedSchedGen
-Now SG is optimize to 4-to-1, in other words, it collects 4 data-words than pass READ enable signal to SRAM.
+Now SG is optimize to **4-to-1**, in other words, it **collects 4 data-words than pass READ enable signal to SRAM**.
 But what if the range is not multiplicant of 4?

 For example, in `resnet_tiny.json`, the range (the `extent` flag) is 14 now.
 AGG starts collecting data-word from cycle 0, SG would send out READ enable signal after collecting 4 data-words (`cycle_stride[0] = 4`) on cycle 4 (pass data from cycle 0,1,2,3), 8 (pass data from cycle 4,5,6,7), 12 (pass data from cycle 8,9,10,11).
 But the data-words collected at cycle 12 and cycle 13 are writen in AGG but haven't pass to SRAM yet.
-So we would specify `agg_read_padding` flag for `AggSramSharedSchedGen` to start counting at cycle 13 and generate the READ enable signal at cycle 16.
+So we would specify `agg_read_padding` flag for `AggSramSharedSchedGen` to start counting at cycle 13 and generate the READ enable signal at cycle 16 (pass data from cycle 12,13).

 In the mean time, data-words still coming in for the second loop start with cycle 14.
 So there would also READ enable on cycle 18 (pass data from cycle 14,15,16,17), 22 (pass data from 18,19,20,21), etc.

     "in2agg_0":{